HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-05-11-generating-the-right-data.md

 So how do we generate such a thing?

-Well, first we need to figure out the right data to generate:
+We'll start by generating the data we need for each field, and then at the end we'll put it all together to generate a project.

 ### Names